gitnnelg/draft-deen-ietf-ipmc-update/draft-deen-ietf-ipmc-update.md

 # Websites and URLs

-The IETF publishes information on Intellectual Property Rigths at [https://ietf.org/ipr](https://ietf.org/ipr) and more general information at [ietf.org/process/ipr](https://ietf.org/process/ipr).
+The IETF publishes information on intellectual property rights (IPR) at [IETF IPR](https://ietf.org/ipr) (https://ietf.org/ipr) and more general information at [ietf IPR process](https://ietf.org/process/ipr) (https://ietf.org/process/ipr) which deal with IETF IPR in general and includes patents.
+Neither the IETF Trust, nor the IETF IPMC have any involvement with patents and all patent issues continue to be exclusively through the IETF at the mentioned web pages.

 The IETF Trust, historically has published information related to licensing, assets, finances and notices of actions and changes on it's web site [https://trustee.ietf.org](https://trustees.ietf.org).
 This web site shall be maintained in perpetuity as URLs to it appear in published documents and the Trust Legal Provisions (TLP) version 1.0-5.0 that were active at the time of an I-D submission and the date of a RFC publication will continue to apply to those works even after subsequent transfer of those IPR assets to the IETF IPMC.
 This will ensure that the existing URLs in the copyright boilerplate and other sections of I-Ds and RFCs continue to work correctly for users of those documents.